ixvu/w4111_wiki/er.md

   2. Error may happen if two people own the same bank account.
   3. Error may happen if two people own the same facebook id.
 Sending messages to wrong friends, etc.
 * unique attribute: email

+## It is Hard to Design Applications

+Task: Design an application to find a product in a supermarket.
+What's your data model?

+* Product
+  * inStock
+Price
+Categories
+Expration
+Barcode(primary key)
+Name
+Alternates
+Loc
+Aisle
+Shelf
+Rack
+(Prod, loc)
+User
+Name/pw
+List
+Qty
+Product
+loc